-The NAGRA-D is capable of playing back tapes recorded at one sampling frequency at a different sampling frequency.
+The NAGRA-D II is capable of playing back tapes recorded at one sampling frequency at a different sampling frequency.
 For example a tape recorded at 48kHz can be played back at 44.1 kHz.
 The only difference will be that the sound will be "slower".
 It is quite easy to make this mistake.
 Naturally when the tape is played at a sampling frequency other than that at which it was recorded then the whole transport will change speed.
 The scanner will also change speed.
 This will cause problems with synchronization as the time code will also change speed.
+If the incorrect sampling frequency has been selected then the "S. FREQ" indicator on the display will light.
 The actual sampling frequency recorded on the tape can only be visualized on the screen of the PC in the NADCOM software.
 This setting can be stored in a template if desired.

 - SAMP FREQ This is the indication if the down arrow is pressed from the INPUTS position.
-If the Right arrow is pressed then the display will indicate the presently selected sampling frequency (i.e. 48 kHz) the down arrow will then move through the other options which are 44.1 (kHz) and 32 (kHz).
-If execute is pressed while one of these is on the display then that value will be selected as the digital sampling frequency for the incoming analogue audio signals. - NOTE: If a tape is played back and its sampling frequency does not correspond to the sampling frequency presently selected in the machine then the FLAG 1 indication on the display will be lit.
-This is only operational when using 32, 44.1 and 48 kHz (This feature will not work if the machine is in the EE position).
+If the right arrow is pressed then the display will indicate the presently selected sampling frequency (i.e. 48 kHz) the down arrow will then move through the other options which are 44.1 kHz and 32 kHz, 96 kHz and 88.2 kHz.
+If execute is pressed while one of these is on the display then that value will be selected as the digital sampling frequency for the incoming analogue audio signals.
+Selecting sampling frequencies higher than 48 kHz means that only inputs 1 and 2 will be activated. - NOTE: If a tape is played back and its sampling frequency does not correspond to the sampling frequency presently selected in the machine then the "S.FREQ" indication on the display will be lit.
+This feature will not work if the machine is in the EE position.